Sunshine, beaches, barbecues. I love summer. But (sorry, there’s always a but), it’s never been the busiest season for online shopping.

 Let’s take a second to look at all the wins this offers Marmot:

-- It gets to generate a bunch of UGC, which, as I’ve already mentioned, plays a big part in influencing buying decisions.
+• It generates a bunch of UGC, which, as I’ve already mentioned, plays a big part in influencing buying decisions.

 There’s no time of year when people don’t love “free stuff,” which means a seasonal giveaway is always a viable tactic.